Aimachi

 Aimachi is a Tenrikyo church based in Nagoya, Japan.
 Outside Japan, Aimachi is most known for its marching music and color guard ensembles.
 A selection from their 130-member marching band compete internationally as an indoor percussion ensembles, indoor marching ensembles, baton twirling, and winter guards.
-The group rehearses outside of Nagoya in Handa City.
+The group rehearses at the Aikyo Church outside of Nagoya in Handa City.

 Aimachi Band

 The Aimachi Band was started in 1962 with four members.
 The founder of the band, Kiyokazu Sekine, is the son of Aimachi's founder and continues to serve as the group's director.
 In 1998, the Aimachi marching band became the All-Japan National Champion in the All-Japan Marching and Baton Twirling championships for the first time in their history.
 They have gone on to win in January 1998, 2000, 2001, 2003, 2006, 2007, December 2008, 2009, 2012, 2015, 2018, and 2023, and performing in exhibition in December 2007 and 2010.
 They also won the 2002 WAMSB World Championship for Marching Showbands in Chiba, Japan.

-Since 1990, Americans on Aimachi's instructional and design staff have included Gordon Henderson (Band Director), Mitch Rogers, Michael Gaines, Jim Campbell, Tim Fairbanks, Erik Johnson, Scott Kretzer, Brett Kuhn, Jim Moore, Martin Rhees, Dean Westman, William Plenk, Christian Carichner, Stephen Mason, Aidan Ritchie and Kevin LeBoeuf.
+Since 1990, Americans on Aimachi's instructional and design staff have included Gordon Henderson, Mitch Rogers, Michael Gaines, Jim Campbell, Tim Fairbanks, Erik Johnson, Scott Kretzer, Brett Kuhn, Jim Moore, Martin Rhees, Dean Westman, William Plenk, Christian Carichner, Stephen Mason, Aidan Ritchie and Kevin LeBoeuf.

 In July 2011, the Aimachi Band traveled to Switzerland to perform at the Basel Tattoo.
 In May 2012, the Aimachi Band celebrated its 50th anniversary with a show performed at the Nagoya Century Hall entitled "Evolution."
 Other international performances have included those in Thailand, Taiwan and Shanghai.